-Warwickshire.
+The surname Newbroe was first found in Warwickshire.
 It is generally thought that the "founder of this family was Henry de Newburgh, so called from the castle of that name in Normandy, a younger son of Roger de Bellomonte, Earl of Mellent.
 He came in [to England] with the Conqueror, and was created Earl of Warwick. "

 Berkely in Somerset was one of the original family seats.
 "This place appears to have formed part of the possessions of the Newborough family, who were relatives to, and came over to England with, William the Conqueror, and one of whose descendants, Thomas Newborough, was interred in the church in 1531."

 From this early record , the family quickly scattered.
 Bindon Abbey, in the parish of East Stoke, Dorset was founded in 1172, by Robert de Newburgh and Maud his wife, who endowed it for monks of the Cistercian order; it was dedicated to St. Mary.

 Winfrith-Newburgh, again in Dorset was a large holding of the family in ancient times.
 "This is a very extensive and ancient parish, giving name to the hundred.
 It formerly belonged to the family of Newburgh, who had a seat here, of which there are no traces."

 A tone time East Lullworth in Dorset was "at a very early period, in the possession of the De Lolleworths, and subsequently of the Newburghs, who succeeded to the property in the reign of Edward I." (the family inherited East Lullworth and gave it up during the reign of Edward I. In the 16th and 17th century this parish would pass to the Howards and then to the Weld family.)

 "Wellesbourn [in Warwickshire] was given by the Conqueror to Henry de Newburg, and was afterwards granted, as is supposed, by one of the Norman earls of Warwick to Robert de Hasting."

 Important Dates for the Newbroe family

 Newbroe Spelling Variations

-spelling variations are a hallmark of Anglo Norman names.
+Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Newborough, Newburgh and others.

 Early Notables of the Newbroe family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Newbroe Notables in all our PDF Extended History products and printed products wherever possible.